 The Cleveland Stork’s Nest closed its doors at Liberty Hill Baptist Church in January of 2016.
 On March 19, 2016, the Stork’s Nest partnered with the Thea Bowman Center, located in the Mt.
 Pleasant Community which is a highly recognizable resource center, for a grand re-opening under the direction of Basileus, Gina S. Jackson and Stork’s Nest Coordinators, Malinda Winters, Sheryl Sumpter, Kim King, and Stork’s Nest Advisor Priscilla Sumpter.
 This was also in a collaborative effort with the March of Dimes Foundation and the Thea Bowman Center.
 In attendance were several board members of the Thea Bowman Center, Executive Director Ella Thomas, Coordinator Cheryl Johnson, Councilman Zachary Reed, and members of Zeta Phi Beta Sorority, Inc. Gamma Delta Zeta Chapter.

 On October 1, 2016 Gamma Delta Zeta Chapter celebrated 70 years of Service, Sisterhood, Scholarship, and Finer Womanhood.
 The evening included a live band (Spirit Plus), DJ, dinner, and praise dancers.
 Gamma Delta Zeta Chapter honored their five doves; Soror Priscilla Sumpter, Soror Bertha Brown, Soror Christabel Bradford (deceased), Soror Ora Sims, and Soror Lula Kennedy.
 In attendance was then-State Director LaRita Smith, family members of Dove Christabel M. Bradford, other members of the Divine 9, and members of Gamma Delta Zeta Chapter Amicae Auxiliary group.
-Gamma Delta Zeta Chapter will be celebrating 75 years of service to the Cleveland community in 2021.
+Gamma Delta Zeta Chapter celebrated 75 years of service to the Cleveland community in 2021.

 Gamma Delta Zeta Chapter sponsors and advises two undergraduate chapters: Delta Nu and Sigma Alpha.
 Delta Nu was chartered on June 17, 1985 as a city-wide chapter that currently has students at Case Western Reserve University, Myers University, Ursuline College, John Carroll University, and Notre Dame College.
 Sigma Alpha was chartered on June 5th, 1971 on the campus of Kent State University.
 Gamma Delta Zeta Chapter currently has four active auxiliaries: Amicae and Youth Groups- Archonettes Club, Amicettes and Pearlettes.
 The Amicae’s colors are light blue and royal blue.
 The Youth Groups- Archonettes, the Amicettes, and the Pearlettes colors are navy blue and white.

-Gamma Delta Zeta Chapter
+Past Presidents of Gamma Delta Zeta Chapter

 Delores M. Wilson